DIY Pumpkin Flower Pot

 - Pick up a can of chalkboard spray paint and blacken a pumpkin.
-Pull out the white paint pens and decorate with creepy and clever creations, house numbers or seasonal sayings.
+Pull out white paint pens and decorate with creepy and clever creations or house numbers and seasonal sayings.

 - Paint a pumpkin with chalked finish paint, then finish with a stencil.

 - After the holiday, remove the picks and enjoy your planter into Thanksgiving.
 When the pumpkin declines, toss it in the compost pile and transplant the flowers into a garden bed or container.